Support available for you

 Our Wellbeing Advisers can meet with you and assess any emotional or mental health support you may need to be in place, including transferring any current support you are receiving to local services or accessing counselling.
 It may be beneficial for you to meet with both our Disability and Learner Support and Counselling and Wellbeing teams.

 The first step is arranging an appointment.
 You do not need to wait until September for this, appointments are available throughout the summer.
 If you’re not able to attend a face-to-face appointment, we may be able to organise a telephone appointment.
-You can contact us by telephone on 0161 295 0023 or by email: email@example.com/ firstname.lastname@example.org
+You can contact us by telephone on 0161 295 0023 or by email at email@example.com or firstname.lastname@example.org (see information below for details of which of our dedicated teams is best for you, depending on your needs).

 We’d advise that you start the process as soon as possible.
 Previous students tell us that getting support in place early has really helped them to enjoy and succeed in their studies.
 We are here to guide you through each step, our waiting times at the beginning of the academic year can be fairly long – so please don’t delay in contacting us, there is so much we can do now to support you before arrival.